mattermost/docs/source/administration/upgrade.rst

      sudo systemctl start mattermost

 #.
-If you are using an HA deployment, please apply the steps above on all the nodes in your cluster.
-After that, the "Config File MD5" column in the "High Availability" should be green.
-If they are yellow, please ensure that all nodes have the same server version and the same config.
-If they still show yellow, then there's a simple trick to trigger a config propagation across the cluster.
+If you're using a High Availability deployment you need to apply the steps above on all the nodes in your cluster.
+Once complete, the **Config File MD5** columns in the High Availability interface should be green.
+If they're yellow, please ensure that all nodes have the same server version and the same configuration.

+If they still show yellow, then you need to trigger a config propagation across the cluster:

    #.
 Open the System Console and change a setting, then revert it.
 This will enable the **Save** button for that page.
    #.
 Click **Save**.